mohammadmusaei/AxiomForm/README.md

 ### Usage

-Use `[ax-form]` attribute component and assign a formGroup to it.
-For each input elements use `axFormControl` and for actiom buttons[Submit and Reset] use `axFormButton` and pass a string parameter to it as button type.
+1. Use `[ax-form]` attribute component and assign a formGroup to it.
+2. For each input elements use `axFormControl`.
+3. For action buttons[Submit and Reset] use `axFormButton` and pass a string parameter to it as button type.

 ```html